quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 To reduce the risk of data abuse after compromise, data can be anonymized, pseudonymized, otherwise permutated/replaced, truncated, (re-)encrypted, or aggregated.
-A partial discussion of applicable techniques (especially for IP address information) can be found in Appendix B of {{!DNS-PRIVACY=RFC8932}}.
+A partial discussion of applicable techniques (especially for IP address information) can be found in {{Appendix B of !DNS-PRIVACY=RFC8932}}.
 Operators should, however, be aware that many of these techniques have been shown to be insufficient to safeguard user privacy and/or to protect user identity, especially if a qlog data set is large or easily correlated against other data sources.
-Differential privacy techniques might provide mitigations to this risk; see (TODO: add survey paper reference).

-Finally, qlog operators should consider the interplay between their use case needs and end user rights or preferences (e.g., in the form of cookie laws, the GDPR, and other regional policies).
-While active user participation (as indicated by {{!RFC6973}}) on a per-qlog basis is difficult, as logs are often captured out-of-band to the main user interaction and intent, general user expectations should be taken into account. qlog deployments that provide mechanisms to integrate the capture, storage and removal of qlogs with more general, often pre-existing, user consent and privacy control systems, improve the ability to protect data sensitive or confidential to the end user.
+Finally, qlog operators should consider the interplay between their use case needs and end user rights or preferences.
+While active user participation (as indicated by {{!RFC6973}}) on a per-qlog basis is difficult, as logs are often captured out-of-band to the main user interaction and intent, general user expectations should be taken into account. qlog deployments that provide mechanisms to integrate the capture, storage and removal of qlogs with more general, often pre-existing, user preference and privacy control systems, improve the ability to protect data sensitive or confidential to the end user.
 In qlog, these data are typically (but not exclusively) contained in fields of the RawInfo type (see {{raw-info}}). qlog users should thus be particularly hesitant to include these fields for all but the most stringent use cases.

 # IANA Considerations